dfinke/ImportExcel/README.md

 ```

 # What's new
-- Set-ExcelRow and Set-ExcelColumn now check that the worksheet name they passed exists in the workbook.
-- Added parameters -GroupDateRow and -GroupDatePart  &  -GroupNumericRow, -GroupNumbericMin, -GroupNumbericMax and -GroupNumbericInterval
+- Added parameters -GroupDateRow and -GroupDatePart & -GroupNumericRow, -GroupNumericMin, -GroupNumericMax and -GroupNumericInterval
   to Add-PivotTable and New-PivotTableDefinition.
 The date ones gather dates of the same year and/or quarter and/or month and/or day etc.
   the number ones group numbers into bands, starting at Min, and going up steps specified by Interval.
 Added tests and help for these.
+- Set-ExcelRow and Set-ExcelColumn now check that the worksheet name they passed exists in the workbook.

 # What's new 5.4